pgRouting/pgrouting/doc/index.rst

 pgRouting extends the `PostGIS <http://postgis.net>`_/`PostgreSQL <http://postgresql.org>`_ geospatial database to provide geospatial routing and other network analysis functionality.

-This is the manual for version |release|.
+This is the manual for pgRouting |release|.

 .. image:: static/images/ccbysa.png
 	:align: left